RHKarthick/-FE-Assignment/README.md

 # -FE-Assignment
-bootstrap link is added in public/index.html
+ I have used bootstrap in public/index.html